stevetsa/addon/README.md

 ```
 Follow on-screen instructions and copy-and-paste the url with token in a brower's url field.
 Then modify the URL so it has the form - http://\<external-ip-address\>:8888/?token=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Now you are ready to run BLAST from a Jupyter Notebook!
+Click to open the notebook named `BLAST+ Docker Jupyter Notebook.ipynb` and run all command blocks in the notebook.

 ### Stop the GCP instance
 Remember to [stop](https://cloud.google.com/compute/docs/instances/stop-start-instance) or [delete](https://cloud.google.com/compute/docs/instances/stop-start-instance) the VM to prevent incurring additional cost.
 You can do this at the GCP Console.